What Is the Role of a Special Needs Trust or Supplemental Needs Trust in Maryland Medicaid Planning?

 In appropriate circumstances, Maryland Medicaid planning may include using a Special Needs Trust or Supplemental Needs Trust to help a disabled elder qualify for Medicaid benefits.
 When the trust meets legal requirements, it can enable the elder to become eligible for Medicaid benefits in situations where otherwise they would not meet the strict eligibility requirements.

-What Is a Special Needs Trust or Supplemental Needs Trust?
+What Is a Special Needs or Supplemental Needs Trust?

 The terms Special Needs Trusts and Supplemental Needs Trusts are used interchangeably.
 They describe a specific type of trust, created pursuant to complex federal and state legal requirements.

 The State of Maryland specifically declares in legislation that it is state policy “to encourage the use of a special needs or supplemental needs trust by an individual of any age with disabilities to preserve funds to provide for the needs of the individual not met by public benefits and to enhance quality of life.”
 As such, these types of trusts are an essential part of Medicaid planning for disabled elders in Maryland.

 To use a Special Needs Trust or and Supplemental Needs Trust as part of Medicaid planning, a senior needs to be disabled under Maryland law.
 The statute defines that term as follows:

 "Disabled" means the inability to perform any substantial gainful activity by reason of a medically determinable physical or mental impairment which can be expected to result in death, or which has lasted or can be expected to last for a continuous period of not less than 12 months.

 A properly drafted Special Needs or Supplemental Needs Trust allows a disabled elder to receive benefits from the trust in addition to Medicaid benefits.
 The goal of the trust is to maximize benefits and preserve assets, while maintaining Medicaid eligibility.
 The trust can pay for care not provided by public benefits, such as: